 Professor Orenstein has also published two books on European social policy with the World Bank.
 Roma in an Expanding Europe: Breaking the Poverty Cycle, co-authored with Dena Ringold and Erika Wilkens, is a seminal study of Roma poverty, sociology, and public health.
 It won the Voter’s Choice Award for the most innovative analytical and advisory activity and the World Bank Europe/Central Asia Knowledge Fair in 2004.
 Pension Reform in Europe: Process and Progress, co-edited with Robert Holzmann and Michal Rutkowski, analyzes the political economy of pension reform throughout the European Union.

 Orenstein’s teaching encompasses the fields of comparative politics, European studies, and international political economy.
-He teaches an elective course on Europe and its Eastern Neighborhood at both the undergraduate and graduate levels, which analyzes the geopolitical competition between the European Union and Russia over the political and economic futures of the countries in between.
-Professor Orenstein also teaches Democratization and Governance at the graduate level, which provides a systematic introduction to theories of democracy and democratization worldwide.
+He teaches an elective course on Russia and Eastern Europe in International Affairs at the undergraduate level, which analyzes the geopolitical competition between the European Union and Russia over the countries in between.
+Professor Orenstein also teaches political economy courses on Communism and Globalization at Penn.

-Prior to joining the faculty of Northeastern University in 2012, Orenstein held appointments at Harvard, Yale, Brown, Syracuse, Johns Hopkins, and Moscow State Universities.
+Prior to joining the faculty of University of Pennsylvania in 2015, Orenstein held appointments at Harvard, Yale, Brown, Northeastern, Syracuse, Johns Hopkins, and Moscow State Universities.
 Orenstein’s research has been recognized with fellowships from the MacArthur Foundation, American Council of Learned Societies, and Woodrow Wilson International Center for Scholars.
 He has consulted for the World Bank, USAID, the government of Slovakia, and other organizations.
-Professor Orenstein has lived for several years in Europe – in Britain, France, Czech Republic, Poland, and Russia.
-His hobbies include travel, piano, and coaching youth baseball.
+Professor Orenstein has lived in Britain, France, Czech Republic, Poland, and Russia.
+In his spare time, he coaches youth baseball and softball.
 He is married with three children.

 Mitchell A. Orenstein